szesam/Cyber_Physical_quests/quest-2/report.md

 |100cm | 86cm|
 |135cm | 108cm|

-From this results, even tho not very extensive we get an idea of the accuracy of our sensors.
+From this results, we get a brief idea of the accuracy of our sensors.
 The IR sensor tends to be more accurate overall whithin its range.
 For this we think that this sensor would perform better if used in a robotic car.

 ## Self-Assessment
 ### Objective Criteria

 | Objective Criterion | Rating | Max Value  |